pupil-labs/pupil-docs/src/invisible/user-guide/analysis.md

 There are different options available for analyzing recordings made with Pupil Invisible.
 You can use Pupil Cloud, our open-source analysis tool Pupil Player, or export recordings to other third-party tools including your own custom software.

 ## Pupil Cloud
-Pupil Cloud is a new a new service.
+Pupil Cloud is a new service.
 Currently, you can use it for data collection and storage.
 In the very near future we will add enrichment and analysis tools.
 These updates will be added on a rolling basis.

 ## Pupil Player
 [Pupil Player](/core/software/pupil-player/) is our open-source analysis software originally created for [Pupil Core](/core "Pupil Core user docs").
 You can use Pupil Player to open, playback, visualize, and analyze recording made with Pupil Invisible.